Contact CAN Staff

 Alvarez holds a Bachelor of Science in Industrial Engineering from Stanford University and a Master of Science in Community and Regional Planning from the University of Texas at Austin.

 Mary Dodd Assistant Director

-Ms. Dodd has previously worked as Executive Director of Austin Area Research Organization and facilitated the Health Care Industry Steering Committee and the Semiconductor Manufacturing Industry Steering Committee as an Industry Liaison with Capital Area Training Foundation.
+Ms. Dodd has previously worked as Executive Director of Austin Area Research Organization,a business-oriented, nonpartisan think tank of regional leaders in Central Texas.
+She facilitated the Health Care Industry Steering Committee and the Semiconductor Manufacturing Industry Steering Committee as an Industry Liaison with Capital Area Training Foundation.
 She has worked in fund development and communications for The Austin Project and UT Elementary Charter school.
 Ms. Dodd is a trained facilitator and has a B.A. degree in journalism from the University of Oklahoma.
-She began her career as a televesion reporter and news anchor.
+She began her career as a television reporter and news anchor.